-If you find yourself counting hairs in your brush, checking the shower drain for strands or checking in the mirror for signs of loss, you may be suffering the demoralizing effects of thinning hair
+If you find yourself counting hairs in your brush, checking the shower drain for strands or checking in the mirror for signs of loss, or looking with envy at the lush locks of other women, you may be suffering the demoralizing effects of thinning hair.

 The presentation or manifestation of hair loss is much different for women than it is for men.
 Hair loss in women is usually a gradual process, with the rate accelerating at menopause.
 It is also more easily affected by hormonal changes, medical conditions, and external factors.
 Stress may play a role in women experiencing hair loss, but this type of shedding is usually temporary and reversible.

 In short, hair loss treatment for women options include the following:

 Note that Finasteride (Propecia) is unsuitable for women.

 For the most comprehensive hair loss treatment for women program available to date to prevent further loss, check out the Hair Survival Program created by Dr. Harris specifically to help you keep the hair you have.